 Sookmyung Women's University (Seoul, South Korea)

 Chicago-Kent can nominate two students per year to study at Sookmyung Women's University in Seoul, South Korea for the fall or spring semester.
 The fall semester runs approximately from August to December and the spring semester runs approximately from January to May.
 Students will pay the tuition at Chicago-kent and are responsible for any additional expenses.
-The application deadline for the fall is March 15 and for the spring is October 15.
+The application deadline is March 15 for the fall semester and October 15 for the spring semester. .
 For more information about Sookmyung, please click here.

 Country Background Notes